 How I would invest $50,000

-$5,500 in a Roth IRA -You really cannot beat tax free retirement income and maxing out your Roth for the year is a great way to start out your $50k investment.
+$6,000 in a M1 Finance Roth IRA – You really cannot beat tax free retirement income and maxing out your Roth for the year is a great start to your $50k investment and M1 Finanace offers free trades on 6,000 different stocks and ETFs.

 $10,000 Lending Club – I have had nothing but good experiences with this platform and would not hesitate to put a sizable investment with a diversifies set of loans.